Republicans may be planning a crude surprise for Democrats this October. I mean crude in the sense that it will involve unrefined petroleum.

 Since this fiscal year, the Interior appropriation has also included a moratorium, sponsored by Rep. Mark Udall, D-Colo., that forbids Interior from issuing final regulations governing the sale of leases to develop oil shale lands.
 This effectively stops leases from being sold.

 Because these moratoria are part of an appropriations bill that runs for only one fiscal year, they also run for one year.
+If not renewed by Sept.
+30, they expire.

 Unless Congress enacts a new law banning offshore leases and oil-shale leases, Interior can legally start selling these leases on Oct.
 1.